jasmaa/virtual-siren/README.md

 # Virtual Tornado Siren

-Google Cloud function to stream a video of a tornado siren to Twitch on the first Wednesday of every month at 11:55AM.
+Streams a video of a tornado siren on the first Wednesday of every month at 11:55AM.

 ## Setup